picandocodigo/List-Category-Posts/readme.txt

 ==Other notes==

+= INSTRUCTIONS: How to use the plugin =

 **Selecting the category**

 The plugin can figure out the category from which you want to list posts in three different ways: Using the *category id*, the *category name or slug* and *detecting the current post's category*.